openebs/website/src/data/pages/community.md

 ### Community Meeting

-The OpenEBS Community invites all its members to attend the weekly community meetings to discuss anything & everything about Kubernetes & OpenEBS.
+The OpenEBS Community invites all its members to attend the community meetings to discuss anything & everything about Kubernetes & OpenEBS.
 This would be helpful to decide the future roadmap & the current areas to focus on the most popular container attached storage project.

 **Day** - Bi-Weekly On Thursday